-Video Wall Designer
+Import the Datapath Layout in the Video Wall Designer

-In the Video Wall designer, it is possible to create and edit the Active Areas, which will become snap points for the GFX layout (the presets).
-But since the visual configuration already is done in the Datapath Wall Designer, we can import this configuration into Multiplay.
+In the Video Wall designer, it is possible to create and edit the Active Areas that become snap points for the GFX layout (the presets).
+But since the visual configuration is already done in the Datapath Wall Designer, we can import this configuration into Viz Multiplay.
 In Datapath Wall Designer, you need to save the configuration.
 This becomes a .wdl file, which consists of an XML structure describing the Datapath setup (inputs and capture areas).
 If you have more than one Datapath box connected to the computer running the Wall Designer, or on the network, the wdl file contains the combined configuration.